Administration is a type of insolvency procedure designed to save companies from liquidation.

 Directors and shareholders

-The insolvency practitioner will then establish that the company is insolvent and assess whether administration is the right course of action.
-If they believe that going into administration would provide a better result for the company’s creditors than liquidation, then an administrator can be appointed.
+The insolvency practitioner will establish that the company is insolvent and assess whether going into administration is the right course of action.
+If they believe that going into administration would provide a better result for the company’s creditors than liquidation, then a company administrator can be appointed.

 Floating charge holder